The Boundary Time Crystal as a light source for collectively enhanced sensing

 As a figure of merit for the performance of a measurement of the parameter $\varphi$, we consider the estimation error $\delta \varphi$.
 This is formally given by the standard deviation of an unbiased estimator specific for a given measurement protocol \cite{Cramér1946, Braunstein1994, WisemanMilburn2009, Cabot2024}.
 Optimizing over all possible measurements yields the quantum Cram\'er-Rao bound (QCRB) for the estimation error \cite{Braunstein1994, WisemanMilburn2009}

-where $F_\varphi(\varphi_0,T)$ is the QFI of the system and environment state for estimating $\varphi$, evaluated at the actual parameter value $\varphi_0$ and measurement time $T$ \cite{Gammelmark2014,Macieszczak2014}.
-In the limit of long measurement times, one finds linear growth of the QFI with the measurement time, such that the QFI rate $f_\varphi := \lim_{T\to\infty} F_\varphi(\varphi_0,T) /T$ only depends on the system parameters and the estimated phase shift $\varphi$.
+where $F_\varphi(\varphi_0,T)$ is the global QFI of the system and environment state for estimating $\varphi$, evaluated at the actual parameter value $\varphi_0$ and for a total measurement time $T$ \cite{Gammelmark2014,Macieszczak2014}.
+Although this differs in principle from the QFI of the environment alone, for long measurement times the contribution by the environment scales linearly with $T$ while the system contribution does not \cite{Yang}.
+Thus, in this limit the relative difference between the global and the environment QFI vanishes.
+Below, we also consider the Fisher information (FI) of the homodyne or photocounting records, $\mathcal{I}_\varphi^\mathrm{(u)}(\varphi_0,T)$ with $\mathrm{u=h,c}$, respectively, which bound estimation protocols based solely on these monitoring records \cite{gammelmark_bayesian_2013,Kiilerich2016,Albarelli2018,Kiilerich2016}.
+These FI are generally smaller than $F_\varphi(\varphi_0,T)$ \cite{Gammelmark2014,Kiilerich2016,Albarelli2018,radaelli_parameter_2024}, though continuous-monitoring protocols can be optimal and saturate the QFI \cite{Mattes2025}.

+For long measurement times, one finds linear growth of the QFI with $T$, such that the QFI rate $f_\varphi := \lim_{T\to\infty} F_\varphi(\varphi_0,T) /T$ only depends on the system parameters and the estimated phase shift $\varphi$.
 By employing the MPS description of the global system and environment state we further find the long-time QFI rate \cite{SM}